 Volunteers, grant recipients and students working for credit are all encouraged to submit a cover letter, resume and formal/informal transcripts (if available) via first-class mail, FAX or e-mail to:

 Children’s Law Center of California

 For fall/spring recruitment or additional questions please contact:

 - Elaine Bradshaw (Los Angeles) Attorney Supervisor, firstname.lastname@example.org

 - Katherine McLoughlin (Sacramento) Staff Attorney, email@example.com Phone:916-520-2021

 CLC welcomes applicants interested in crafting proposals for fellowship projects (such as the Skadden Fellowship Foundation, Equal Justice Works, the Soros Justice Advocacy Fellowship, and others) to begin in Fall 2022.
 CLC is interested in both applicants with specific projects in mind (areas of specialization include mental health, sexual exploitation/trafficking, education, and juvenile justice) and applicants who do not have a specific project in mind, but desire to work in a specialty area within CLC.
 Please see the timeline and requirement details below.

 - Letter of Interest – In one page, please discuss why you are interested in applying for a fellowship with CLC.
 If applicable, describe your general project idea or the issue(s) you are most interested in addressing.
 Please note that a specific project idea is not required, and its absence will not necessarily impact your application negatively.

 - References – Please include three references, preferably individuals familiar with your performance in law school and/or related to any recent internships or places of employment.

-After July 10, CLC will review all submissions and will contact applicants under consideration for a phone and/or in-person interview during the month of July.
-Our decision will be made, and applicants will be notified, no later than August 4, 2020.
+After July 9, CLC will review all submissions and will contact applicants under consideration for a phone and/or in-person interview during the month of July.
+Our decision will be made, and applicants will be notified in early August 2021.